 For the felony charge of carrying a pistol, the maximum penalty is five years of prison time; the maximum fine is $12,500, or both.
 For the felony offense of possession of a firearm by a person with a prior felony conviction, the maximum penalty is ten years of prison time, a maximum fine of $25,000, or both.

-There is no mandatory minimum penalty for unlawful possession of ammunition, possession of unregistered firearm, and carrying a pistol without a license.
+There is no mandatory minimum penalty for unlawful possession of ammunition, possession of an unregistered firearm, and carrying a pistol without a license.
 Those offenses carry no mandatory minimum penalty.